vimeo/groupcache/README.md

 Each process within a set of peer processes contains a `Universe` which encapsulates a map of `Galaxies` (previously called `Groups`).
 Each `Universe` contains the same set of `Galaxies`, but each `key` (think of it as a "star") has a single associated authoritative peer (determined by the consistent hash function).

 When `Get` is called for a key in a `Galaxy` in some process called Process-A:
-1. The local cache in Process-A is checked first
+1. The local cache (both maincache and hotcache) in Process-A is checked first
-2. On a cache miss, the `PeerPicker` object delegates to the peer authoritative over the requested key 3a.
-If Process_A is not the authority:
+2. On a cache miss, the `PeerPicker` object delegates to the peer authoritative over the requested key
+3. Depends on which peer is authoritative over this key...
+If the Process_A is the authority:
+   - Process_A uses its `BackendGetter` to get the data, and populates its local maincache If Process_A is _not_ the authority:
    - Process_A calls `Fetch` on the authoritative remote peer, Process_B
    - Process_B then performs a `Get` to either find the data from its own local cache or use the specified `BackendGetter` to get the data from elsewhere, such as by querying a database
    - Process_B populates its maincache with the data before serving it back to Process_A
-   - Process_A adds the key to its CandidateCache and determines whether it is hot enough to promote to the hotcache
+   - Process_A determines whether the key is hot enough to promote to the hotcache
-      - If it is, then the hotcache for Process_A is populated with the key/data 3b.
-If the local process is the authority:
+      - If it is, then the hotcache for Process_A is populated with the key/data
-   - The local process uses its `BackendGetter` to get the data, and populates its local maincache
 4. The data is unmarshaled into the `Codec` passed into `Get`